QuentinRa/blog.quentinra.dev/cybersecurity/red-team/s4.privesc/linux/injection.md

 "xxx" command not found ====> OK!
 ```

-⚠️ If you are not able to edit the PATH, try to see if you can write files in a folder in the PATH that is before the original folder.

 You can then try to replace the command binary by a [rootbash](rootbash.md).

 ```